2011 United States debt-ceiling crisis: Debt ceiling

 In the United States, the federal government can pay for expenditures only if Congress has approved the expenditure in an appropriation bill.
 If the proposed expenditure exceeds the revenues that have been collected, there is a deficit or shortfall, which can only be financed by the government, through the Department of the Treasury, borrowing the shortfall amount by the issue of debt instruments.
 Under federal law, the amount that the government can borrow is limited by the debt ceiling, which can only be increased with a separate vote by Congress.

 Prior to 1917, Congress directly authorized the amount of each borrowing.
 In 1917, in order to provide more flexibility to finance the US involvement in World War I, Congress instituted the concept of a "debt ceiling".
 Since then, the Treasury may borrow any amount needed as long as it keeps the total at or below the authorized ceiling.
 Some small special classes of debt are not included in this total.
 To change the debt ceiling, Congress must enact specific legislation, and the President must sign it into law.

 The process of setting the debt ceiling is separate and distinct from the regular process of financing government operations, and raising the debt ceiling does not have any direct impact on the budget deficit.
 The US government passes a federal budget every year.
 This budget details projected tax collections and outlays and, therefore, the amount of borrowing the government would have to do in that fiscal year.
 A vote to increase the debt ceiling is, therefore, usually seen as a formality, needed to continue spending that has already been approved previously by the Congress and the President.
 The Government Accountability Office explains: "The debt limit does not control or limit the ability of the federal government to run deficits or incur obligations.
 Rather, it is a limit on the ability to pay obligations already incurred."
 The apparent redundancy of the debt ceiling has led to suggestions that it should be abolished altogether.
+From 1979 to 1995, the House of Representatives followed the "Gephardt Rule" which deemed the debt ceiling raised if necessary to cover appropriations.